the-wildwood-valley/wandering-in-gpt/README.md

-# wandering-in-gpt
+# Wandering in GPT

-Mike and Ada are wandering in GPT
+A role-play game